fallen-icarus/cardano-loans/README.md

 equates to an average yearly return of 1.4% (`200 profit / 1700 investment / 8 years * 100`).
 Mike
 put in all that time and effort farming the identities for only a 1.4% APY.

+What if Mike accepted multiple under-collateralized offers at the same time?
+This would multiply his APY.
+Lender's can easily see all of the burner identity's current Offers as well as all of its current active loans.
+It would be poor risk-management on the lender's part to give Mike another loan when he already as an outstanding loan for 1000 ADA.
+If Mike already has an under-collateralized offer, giving him a second one has the added risk of incentivizing burner identities.
+However, lenders can easily factor this in to their risk-management.
+Keep reading to see how.

-Changing the requirements and the ultimate under-collateralized loan terms can dramatically decrease this abysmal APY even more.
+Changing the requirements and the ultimate under-collateralized loan terms can dramatically decrease Mike's APY.
 If Alice required 95% of the 1000 ADA loan to be backed by tangible assets, Mike's APY drops to 0.36% (the profit drops to 50 ADA).
 Increasing the required credit history from 8 years to 10 years, and/or increasing the required average interest rate over the credit history can also further drop Mikes potential APY.
 For example, if Alice required 10 years of 20% interest loans in order to get a 1000 ADA loan where only 95% was backed by tangible assets, Mike's APY would be 0.2% (`50 profit / 2300 investment / 10 years * 100`).

 In order for under-collateralized loans to be secure on DeFi, you do not need to have *zero* burner identities.
 All that matters is that the majority of borrower identities are honest.
 If 1 out of 10